Modular Gelfand pairs and multiplicity-free representations: Applications for finite and compact groups

-\begin{remark} For $\psi = \triv_U$ in the equal characteristic setting, i.e. $\Char F = p \mid q$, it can already be deduced from classical works that $(G, U, \eta_\psi)$ is a multiplicity-free triple.
-A theorem of Steinberg~\cite[Theorem~44(b)]{steinberglectures} (largely based on a result of Curtis~\cite[Theorem~4.1]{curtis1965} and later extended from finite Chevalley groups to finite groups with a split ($B$, $N$)-pair / Tits building by Richen~\cite[Theorem~3.9]{richen}, cf. Curtis~\cite[Theorem~4.3]{curtis1970}) says that every irreducible representation of $G$ over $F$ has a unique fixed vector (up to scalars) by $U$, where the unique fixed vector corresponds to the highest weight.
-Therefore, $(G, U)$ is a Gelfand pair in equal characteristic without the twist by $\eta_\psi$ considered by Corollary~\ref{cor:Gelfand-Graev-2}.
-Note that this is the only case in the equal characteristic setting, since there are no nontrivial additive characters $\psi$ when $p \mid q$. \end{remark}
+\begin{remark} In the equal characteristic ($\ell \mid q$) setting, the $\psi = \triv_U$ case can be deduced from classical works that $(G, U, \eta_\psi)$ is a multiplicity-free triple.
+A theorem of Steinberg \cite[Theorem~44(b)]{steinberglectures} (largely based on a result of Curtis \cite[Theorem~4.1]{curtis1965} and later extended from finite Chevalley groups to finite groups with a split ($B$, $N$)-pair / Tits building by Richen \cite[Theorem~3.9]{richen}, cf. Curtis \cite[Theorem~4.3]{curtis1970}) says that every irreducible representation of $G$ over $F$ has a unique fixed vector (up to scalars) by $U$, where the unique fixed vector corresponds to the highest weight.
+This implies that $(G, U)$ is a Gelfand pair in equal characteristic without the twist by $\eta_\psi$ considered by Corollary~\ref{cor:Gelfand-Graev-2}.
+Note that this is the only case in the equal characteristic setting, since there are no nontrivial additive characters $\psi$ when $\ell \mid q$. \end{remark}

-Corollary~\ref{cor:Gelfand-Graev-2} recovers the uniqueness of Whittaker models over all characteristics.
+Corollary~\ref{cor:Gelfand-Graev-2} directly recovers the uniqueness of Whittaker models over all characteristics.

-\begin{cor} Let $F$ be the algebraic closure of any finite field.
+\begin{cor} Let $F = \overline{\F}_\ell$ of any positive characteristic $\ell$ and let $q$ be any prime power.
 An irreducible representation of $\gl_n(\F_{q})$ over $F$ has at most one Whittaker model for a choice of a nontrivial additive character of $\F_{q}$. \end{cor}

 There are also known cases of complex multiplicity-free triples for more general representations $\eta$, which therefore extend to modular multiplicity-free triples by Corollary~\ref{cor:Fq}.
-For instance, Ceccherini-Silberstein--Scarabotti--Tolli~\cite[Section~6]{csst} proved that for an odd prime power $q$, $\paren{\gl_2\paren{\F_{q}}, C, \eta}$ is a multiplicity-free triple over $\C$, where $C$ is the Cartan subgroup
+For instance, Ceccherini-Silberstein--Scarabotti--Tolli \cite[Section~6]{csst} proved that for an odd prime power $q$, $\paren{\gl_2\paren{\F_{q}}, C, \eta}$ is a multiplicity-free triple over $\C$, where $C$ is the Cartan subgroup

 and $\eta$ is an multiplicative character of $\F_{{q}^2}$.